AugustHuang/RNA-MosaicHunter/README.md

 - BEDTools 2.26.0

 ## 2. Prepare reference
-RNA-MosaicHunter requires a fasta file (.fasta, .fa) for your reference genome.
-It is better to make sure that your reference file has the same name and order of contigs to your .bam file(s) and .bed file(s).
-Reads aligned to any contigs which do not appear in the reference file will be ignored.
+RNA-MosaicHunter requires a `fasta` file (.fasta, .fa) for your reference genome.
+It is better to make sure that your reference file has the same name and order of contigs to your `.bam` file(s) and `.bed` file(s).
+Reads aligned to any contigs that do not appear in the reference file will be ignored.
 When running RNA-MosaicHunter, you need to set the top parameter reference_file.

 ## 3. Prepare data for RNA-MosaicHunter input

 RNA-MosaicHunter currently accepts aligned reads from RNA sequencing (RNA-seq).
 We recommend STAR for read mapping and GATK/Picard for read pre-processing.
 These pre-processing steps are important in order to reduce false positives in identifying mosaic sites.
 The following is an example of how the reads are pre-processed.

 Note that default config file and resources files are designed for GRCh37 (hg19).
-To run on other versions (e.g. GRCh38), users should prepare hg38 reference files and change the parameters "valid_references", "chr_x_name", "chr_y_name" in the config file to the corresponding chromosome names (e.g. with "chr" for GRCh38).
+To run on other versions (e.g. GRCh38), users should prepare hg38 reference files and change the parameters `valid_references`, `chr_x_name`, `chr_y_name` in the config file to the corresponding chromosome names (e.g. with "chr" for GRCh38).

 ### 3.1 Read alignment -- STAR
 ```